Pillar

 Writing mapped to litigation finance

 These essay links make the pillar page a real internal-linking hub rather than a thin archive label.
-As more essays are added, this page becomes a stronger thematic landing page in its own right.
+Under the governing brief, each pillar is intended to operate as a substantive thematic landing page in its own right.

 Read essay